svelteuidev/svelteui/docs/src/pages/installation.md

 {value === 'Svelte' ? templates[0] : templates[1]}
 </CodeBlock>

 You can install SvelteUI with [NPM](https://npmjs.com) or [Yarn](https://yarnpkg.com).
-You don't have too install every package, you can use them as needed.
+You don't have to install every package, you can use them as needed.
 All packages except from the core package works independent from the others.

 <Center override={{bc: '$blue100', padding: '$10 $4'}}>
     <CheckboxGroup